GfSE/SAF-Specification/reports/arc42-to-saf-concerns.md

 | 73 | How to ensure common understanding and avoid synonyms/homonyms? | 12 |
 | 74 | How to keep the glossary lean and who owns it? | 12 |

-**Concerns addressed by SAF (covered, not gaps):**
-- Business goals driving the system (Section 01) — O1_OSTY, O2_OCYD, O1_OCXD (Operational domain)
-- Startup/shutdown behavior (Section 06) — ✅ fully covered by O3_OSTA (Operational State) + C3_SSTA (System State) acting together
-- Building block responsibility / what each element does (Section 05) — ✅ fully covered by C8_SFUM + P8_PFUM (System Function Mapping)
-- Building block → runtime behavior responsibility (Section 06) — ✅ fully covered by C8_SFUM (System Function Mapping) + P8_PFUM (Physical Functional Mapping)
-- Domain and technical terms (Section 12) — ✅ fully covered by A2_TRMD (Common Terms Definition Viewpoint)

 **Note on constraints (Section 02):** O6_SKRD captures *operational* constraints (environmental conditions, performance, validation for the system in use) but NOT *supplier/development* constraints — restrictions on architects' and developers' freedom during design, implementation, and delivery. arc42 §2 asks about the latter, which SAF does not cover.
-These remain genuine gaps (items #21-#24).
+These remain genuine gaps (items #11-#14).